 For quantitative research, this study determined the sample size by considering the 95% confidence interval level, with the number of Batik SMEs in Indonesia being 4900 businesses.
-With 75% of them on Java, the minimum sample was 298.
-This study used convenience sampling and a snowball approach.
-Since most SMEs were closed even after the government lifted the lockdown policy, we contacted those who opened their business and asked their willingness to participate in our study.
-All business owners we approached were willing to share their survival stories, so we found no issues during data collection.
+With 75% of them on Java, the minimum sample size was 298.
+This study used convenience sampling and a snowball sampling approach.
+Since most SMEs were closed even after the government lifted the lockdown policy, we contacted those who opened their businesses and asked for their willingness to participate in our study.
+We could not calculate the response rate2 as there was no published sampling frame, but based on those contacted, 100% were willing to share their survival stories; therefore, we found no issues during data collection.

-Data collection took approximately four months in the middle of 2022.
-The researchers gathered data directly by visiting batik centers in Java and requested SME owners to fill in a printed questionnaire.
-This study obtained 352 SMEs, with the most extensive distribution occurring in the West and Central Java regions.
+Data collection took approximately four months, from May to August 2022.
+The researchers gathered data directly by visiting batik centers in Java and requested SME owners to complete a printed questionnaire.
+This study obtained 352 SMEs with the most extensive distribution occurring in the West and Central Java regions.

-This study performed several analyses, including Exploratory Factor Analysis for Harman's single-factor test (Podsakoff et al., 2003), Confirmatory Factor Analysis for instrument testing (that is, convergent & discriminant validity and reliability tests), followed by Structural Equation Modeling (SEM) for hypothesis testing.
+This study performed several analyses, including Exploratory Factor Analysis for Harman's single-factor test (Podsakoff et al., 2003), Confirmatory Factor Analysis for instrument testing (that is, convergent and discriminant validity and reliability tests), and Structural Equation Modeling (SEM) for hypothesis testing.
 All data were checked for completeness and processed using JASP ver.
 0.16.4, based on R Lavaan.